aviflax/fc4/docs/guides/getting-started/basics.md

   <dd>the set of files and directories that yield and include an organization’s FC4 diagrams

   <dt>landscape
-  <dd>a set of related systems, users, datatypes, and datastores that are deployed together
+  <dd>a set of related systems, users, datatypes, and data-stores that are deployed together
       (each landscape usually corresponds to some bounded business context e.g. a platform, a region, a business unit, or an organization)
 </dl>